 For those who want to relax and enjoy, the wide spot on the rivers is a lure for picnickers, boaters, swimmers and water sports fans, as well as anglers casting out for the catch of the day.

 Lyons Ferry is a 168-acre day-use park with more than 52,000 feet of shoreline at the confluence of the Snake and Palouse rivers.
-Lyons Ferry was named after the Lyons family, who for several years operated the ferry across the Snake River.
+Lyons Ferry was named after the Lyons family, who for many years operated the ferry across the Snake River.
 The ferry service ran from 1860 to 1968, when it was replaced by a bridge.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 A pumpout facility is available, but it is managed by the Port of Columbia - Lyons Ferry Marina.
 It is a public marina on the Snake River with an accessible Edson pumpout and dump station.
 This facility is open from February to December.

 Summer hours: Sunday through Thursday, 7 a.m. - 7 p.m.